JohnnyWiseau141/tutorialy/README.md

 7. Get a list of all biotech formulas and send them to sbeve via discord

 8. report progress to sbeve as i do stuff and send the files to him

+# Assignments for week of 4-25-22

+1. finish everything in heroku (remove toLowerCase from pokemon and use conditionals instead)
+2. find another biotech formula and create a program for it
+3. quiz for awesome people
+4. text adventure game
+5. in temperature conversion, make a loop so it keeps prompting user to put in correct input. do not shut down after bruh moments